Depression. Causes, symptoms, treatment of the disease

 • sadness.

-• To eliminate unpleasant symptoms, it is enough for a person to introduce a glucose solution.
-In addition to the lack of glucose, with a mild depressive state, there is a deficiency of magnesium and potassium in the blood.
-Characteristic features deficiency of these substances is irritability, tremor of the limbs, palpitations, convulsions.
+• To eliminate unpleasant symptoms, it is often enough for a person to administer a glucose solution.
+In addition to a lack of glucose, with a mild depressive state there is a deficiency of magnesium and potassium in the blood.
+Characteristic features Deficiency of these substances is irritability, tremors of the limbs, rapid heartbeat, and convulsions.
 The problem can be solved by introducing solutions of calcium and magnesium.

-Against the background of general malaise, a sense of shame develops for inappropriate behavior, remorse, anxiety, and self-flagellation.
-Normally, symptoms disappear in 2-3 days.
-With drug treatment, the syndrome is removed much faster.
+Against the background of general malaise, a feeling of shame for inappropriate behavior, remorse, anxiety, and self-flagellation develops.
+Normally, symptoms go away within 2–3 days.
+With drug treatment, the syndrome is relieved much faster.

-Post-alcoholic depression in severe form occurs with a sharp refusal of alcoholic products.
-Its characteristic features are severe symptoms manifestations and duration.
-At the first stages, the disorder passes in the form of an abstinence syndrome - a feeling of anxiety, depression, apathy develops.
-With the refusal of alcohol and the absence of competent treatment, these feelings turn into a deep emotional crisis.
-Feelings of worthlessness are exacerbated by the lack of satisfaction from new portions of alcohol.
+Severe post-alcohol depression occurs when a person suddenly quits drinking alcohol.
+Its characteristic features are severe symptoms manifestations and duration of the course.
+In the first stages, the disorder passes in the form of withdrawal syndrome - a feeling of anxiety, depression, and apathy develops.
+If you give up alcohol and lack proper treatment, these feelings turn into a deep emotional crisis.
+The feeling of insignificance is aggravated by the lack of satisfaction from new portions of alcohol.
 In search of positive emotions, there is a need for strong sensations: drugs, gambling.
 It becomes very difficult to get out of this state.
 Treatment of severe forms of post-alcohol depression requires an integrated approach.
-It consists in the timely support of relatives and friends, drug therapy, psychological help specialist.
+It consists of timely support from family and friends, drug therapy, psychological assistance specialist

-The effectiveness of the fight against post-alcoholic depression is associated with psychological readiness patient.
-When refusing to drink alcohol, the patient should prepare for a general deterioration in well-being.
-With the development of severe forms of depression, patients require medical support.
-With single emotional disorders, sparing therapy is sufficient.
+The effectiveness of combating post-alcohol depression is associated with psychological readiness patient.
+When refusing to drink alcohol, the patient should prepare for a general deterioration in health.
+With the development of severe forms of depression, patients require medication support.
+For isolated emotional disorders, gentle therapy is sufficient.

-In the absence of chronic forms of the disease, a radical change in lifestyle allows you to remove the depression.
-It is important to find activities that allow you to feel joy and satisfaction again without the use of alcohol.
-Mild depression is treated by:
+In the absence of chronic forms of the disease, a fundamental change in lifestyle allows you to relieve the depressed state.
+It is important to find activities that will allow you to feel joy and satisfaction again without the use of alcohol.
+Mild forms of depression are treated:

 • normalization of diet and sleep.

-• Freed up time needs to be filled as much as possible with new hobbies and forging social connections that do not contain alcoholic beverages.
+• The freed up time needs to be filled as much as possible with new hobbies and establishing social connections, which do not contain alcoholic beverages.
 Preference should be given active pursuits.
-It can be:
+These could be:

 • fishing;